Barquisimeto Lara, Venezuela Travel Guide

 An opportunity to connect with a resilient and creative community.

 Despite economic challenges facing Venezuela, Barquisimeto maintains a distinct charm.
 It provides enough activity to keep you engaged.
-This guide helps you discover the very best of Barquisimeto, rendering your visit enjoyable and informed.
+This guide helps you find the very best of Barquisimeto, rendering your visit enjoyable and informed.

 The city is a center for folk music traditions and grand religious events like the Divina Pastora procession.